Many boys love pirates and all things piratey. We have rounded up the best books for boys about pirates.

 The Book of Pirates by Jamaica Rose and Captain Michael Macleod.
 Yup, a couple of “pirates” wrote the book and it’s subtitle is “A Guide to Plundering, Pillaging and Other Pursuists.”
 About 220 pages of pirate goodness is how I would describe this title.
 Major details and a ton of text (FYI) yet very approachable and easy to read.
 Funny little sayings throughout the book while at the time dispelling myths and giving great pirate info.
 There are activities such as “The Steps for a Basic Sword Drill.” and Cannonball snacks.
 This is a great book!
 Recommended for older boys.

 Piratepedia edited by Alisha Niehaus (DK books).
 I was reluctant to put this one on the list because I can only find it used but it is such a good book that I am including it anyway.
 It is a total bargain at under $4.00! (at the time of this writing–Amazon prices change rapidly) Piratepedia is very graphical in nature and it is very, very appealing to boys I know.
 There are images of splatters of blood about on some of the pages.
-If you have an older boy who likes pirates I think he will really like this title.
+Older kids will really like this title.

 And last, but certainly not least, The Amazing World of Pirates by Philip Steele.
 I liked this book so much when I found it some time back I reviewed it for the blog.

-We hope you enjoy the best books for boys, pirates list.
-Boys can learn a lot about history, and geography and much more by reading books about pirates.
+We hope you enjoy the best pirate books list.
+Kids can learn a lot about history, and geography and much more by reading books about pirates.

 You might also enjoy these posts: